kitnil/awesome/README.md

 ## JavaScript

+- [hain-plugin-psl](https://github.com/cpriest/hain-plugin-psl) - Hain Plugin - Power Shortcut Launcher - PCRE Shortcuts to query, launch apps & urls
+- [ace-xterm](https://github.com/cpriest/ace-xterm) - A Web Component Combining Ace Editor with an XTerm Terminal as the output target.
+- [SnapLinksPlus](https://github.com/cpriest/SnapLinksPlus) - Snap Links Plus is a Browser Addon that lets you  lasso links, checkboxes and other  elements do things with them.
+- [gridstudio](https://github.com/ricklamers/gridstudio) - Grid studio is a web-based spreadsheet application with full integration of the Python programming language.
+- [vector](https://github.com/Netflix/vector) - Vector is an on-host performance monitoring framework which exposes hand picked high resolution metrics to every engineer’s browser.
+- [webtorrent-desktop](https://github.com/webtorrent/webtorrent-desktop) - ❤️ Streaming torrent app for Mac, Windows, and Linux
 - [org-web](https://github.com/DanielDe/org-web) - org-mode on the web, built with React, optimized for mobile, synced with Dropbox and Google Drive
-- [contentful-export](https://github.com/contentful/contentful-export) - this tool allows you to export a contentful space to a JSON dump
+- [contentful-export](https://github.com/contentful/contentful-export) - This tool allows you to export a Contentful space to a JSON dump
 - [chrome-control](https://github.com/bit2pixel/chrome-control) - A JXA script and an Alfred Workflow for controlling Google Chrome
 - [helm-chrome-control](https://github.com/xuchunyang/helm-chrome-control) - Control Chrome tabs with Helm
 - [cloudserver](https://github.com/scality/cloudserver) - Zenko CloudServer, an open-source Node.js implementation of the Amazon S3 protocol on the front-end and backend storage capabilities to multiple clouds, including Azure and Google.